RAG4J/devoxx-2025-assignments/assignments/step_6_embabel.md

 - The `Action` annotation has a parameter `toolGroups` that you can use to provide the toolgroup.
 The value is the role of the toolgroup.
 > Restart the application and ask a question about marking a talk as favourite.
 - You can ask questions like:
-  - "Could you mark talk all talks about Embabel as my favourite?"
+  - "Could you mark talk all talks about embabel as my favourite?"
 > Check if the favourite is stored in the `favourites.json` file.
 - What is the userId that is used to store the favourites?
 ```